BenLorantfy/cra-template-redux-test/README.md

 # cra-template-redux

-This is the official redux [Create React App](https://github.com/facebook/create-react-app) template.
+This is a test template